-Samsung Galaxy Z Flip 6 review: New phone, same mistakes
+Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

-The Galaxy Z Flip 6 is a great phone, but that's not enough.
+The Galaxy Z Flip 6 is one of the best flip phones, but that's not enough.

 The Galaxy Z Flip 6 on a blue table